hornjason/ansible-ocp-azure/README.md

 # OpenShift on Azure
 This project automates the installation of OpenShift on Azure using ansible.
 It follows the [OpenShift + Azure Reference Architecture](https://access.redhat.com/documentation/en-us/reference_architectures/2018/html-single/deploying_and_managing_openshift_3.9_on_azure/) closely.
-By default 3 masters, 3 Infra nodes, 3 app nodes and 3 cns nodes.
-Logging (EFK), Metrics, Prometheus & Grafana.
+By default the following is deployed, 3 masters, 3 Infra nodes, 3 app nodes, 3 cns nodes, Logging (EFK), Metrics, Prometheus & Grafana.

 ## Topology